stevemerckel/tinybeans-archive/README.md

 The bulk of business logic is in `TBA.Common`.
 A good starting point would be the looking at the methods and functions in `JournalManager.cs`.

 Tests are contained in `TBA.Tests` project.

+A web API for fetching moment-data is in `TBA.Api`.
+Note that this project uses the _InternalsVisibleTo_ attribute to allow internal objects to be testable.

 ## Running for the First Time